Analyzing and fixing the issues

 IFERROR ( [Margin Currency] / [Sales Currency], BLANK() )

-We modify the definition as follows:
+Modify the definition as follows:

 DIVIDE ( [Margin Currency], [Sales Currency], BLANK() )

-We mark the issue on Margin Currency % as fixed.
+You can now mark the issue on Margin Currency % as fixed.

-You can continue to fix measures until you have no more issues in the model, but the optimizations we already made should have already a significant impact on the performance of the model.
-You might have already achieved an optimization goal that is good enough for your requirements.
-It is up to you when to stop the optimization process.
+You can continue fixing measures until there are no more issues in the model, but the optimizations already made should have a significant impact on the performance of the model.

-You can continue the analysis by verifying the fixed issues.
+You can now continue the analysis by verifying the fixed issues.